eweitz/degenome/README.md

-# ideogram-dge
+# degenome
+Differential expression across the genome

-Transform differential gene expression data to Ideogram.js annotations
+DEGenome is a pipeline that transforms differential gene expression data to Ideogram.js annotations.